talohana/angular-dark-mode/README.md

 ```

 You're all set!
-Save and run your application, play with the toggle button to change between themes.
+Save and run your application, play with the toggle button to change between modes.

 ## Options

-`ngx-dark-theme` ships with the following options:
+`angular-dark-mode` ships with the following options:

 | Option         |                 Description                 |   Default Value |
 | -------------- | :-----------------------------------------: | --------------: |